 If you don’t have an account with a bank or credit union, you can always go to a check cashing, cash advance, or payday loan establishment.
 However, these types of businesses are notorious for their exorbitantly high fees.

 A better option is to try your local grocery store, supermarket, or convenience store.
 Walmart, Publix, and 7 Eleven offer check cashing services.
-They’ll require photo ID and they will most likely charge a fee as well, but their fee structure will always beat the fees charged by establishments whose only source of income is through check cashing.
+They’ll require photo ID and they will charge a fee as well, but their fee structure will always beat the fees charged by establishments whose only source of income is through check cashing.
 For many of these services, the fee is even lower if the check is a tax refund issued by the government.

 Simply go to the store’s customer service area to inquire about their fee structure.
 As with other institutions, they have the right to refuse to cash any check that looks suspicious.
 Also, the older the check (more than 6 months old), the less likely they will cash it.
 If it is a smaller mom and pop establishment, keep in mind that they might have limited amounts of cash on hand, so don’t sign the back of the check until you know they have enough funds to cover it.